-Plug-in NC is excited about the future of EVs in North Carolina and is committed to supporting them for years to come.
-Plug-in NC is always looking to grow and expand its reach, so if you or anyone you know might be interested in joining, do not hesitate to reach out.
-To stay up to date on events and general EV news, follow Plug-in NC on Twitter, Facebook and Instagram.
+Plug-in NC is energized about the future of EVs in North Carolina and is always looking to expand its efforts.
+If you or someone you know might be interested in joining, don’t hesitate to reach out.
+And to stay up to date on events and general EV news, follow Plug-in NC on Twitter, Facebook and Instagram.